• About

 Pour the glaze over the warm cake

 It worked just fine.
-Just pour slowly, spreading it around with your hand as you go.
+Just pour slowly, spreading it around as you go.

 Glazed orange pound cake